Disc and Joint Pain Treatment in Singapore

 Shoulder Pain

-This condition most commonly affects:
+In general, frozen shoulder most commonly affects:

 • Adults aged 40–60

-• Women more frequently than men
+• Women, more frequently than men

 Causes and Symptoms of Frozen Shoulder